arkivanov/MVIKotlin/README.md

 ## What is MVIDroid

 MVIDroid is a framework written 100% in Kotlin which brings MVI pattern to Android.
 It is specially designed and optimized for Android platform, very lightweight and efficient.
 Includes powerful debug tools like logging and time travel.
+Also MVIDroid provides a pattern for decoupling of business logic and UI, so you can make them completely independent from each other.

 ## Base concepts